StanChart targets buy now, pay later services through fintech tie-up - NewsBreak

 StanChart targets buy now, pay later services through fintech tie-up

-SINGAPORE, Oct 13 (Reuters) - Standard Chartered Plc (STAN.L) announced a 10-year fintech partnership with Singapore-based Atome Financial on Wednesday to help it grab a piece of the booming buy now, pay later market in Asia that has thrived during the pandemic.
+SINGAPORE (Reuters) -Standard Chartered Plc announced a 10-year fintech partnership with Singapore-based Atome Financial on Wednesday to help it grab a piece of the booming buy now, pay later market in Asia that has thrived during the pandemic.

-The global boom has boosted providers including Klarna, Affirm (AFRM.O), Afterpay (APT.AX) and Paypal (PYPL.O), but has led to greater scrutiny by regulators concerned that consumers do not take on more debt than they can handle.
+The global boom has boosted providers including Klarna, Affirm, Afterpay and Paypal, but has led to greater scrutiny by regulators concerned that consumers do not take on more debt than they can handle.

 Standard Chartered, the first major bank to unveil a significant foray in the sector in Asia, is making an undisclosed equity investment in Atome Financial, which operates the Atome platform in markets including Southeast Asia, and Indonesian digital lending platform Kredit Pintar.